projekt-opal/ElasticTriples/README.md

 A search query takes around 2-3 seconds.
 E.g. extracting one (out of a million) DCAT-dataset with 206 triples uses 2,281 queries inside 3 multi-queries.
 A code example is given in [OpalQuery.java](src/main/java/org/dice_research/opal/elastictriples/opal/OpalQuery.java).

+## Split data

+Splitting data is done by requesting single dataset graphs (each 2-3 seconds) and writing the resulting data no files in N-Triples format.
+A code example is given in [OpalSplitter.java](src/main/java/org/dice_research/opal/elastictriples/opal/OpalSplitter.java).

 ## Credits